zipvilization/Zipvilization/world/solumworld/index.md

 Canonical rules give that state meaning.

-SolumTools makes that meaning observable.
+SolumTools translates that meaning into usable Zipvilization data.

 SolumWorld gives it geography.

-It allows a collection of balances, blocks, thresholds and irreversible events to become something Humans can perceive as a world.
+It allows balances, blocks, thresholds, Pool state and irreversible events to become something Humans can perceive as a world.

+A world they can move across.

+Explore.

+Observe from above.

+Watch change.

+And approach until broad geographical observation is no longer enough.

+At that boundary, SolumView begins.

-Not an imagined world disconnected from the blockchain.
+Not an imagined world disconnected from blockchain.

 Not a decorative map placed above the data.

-A graphical expression of what the data says Zipvilization has become.
+A graphical expression of what valid state says Zipvilization has become.

 **The Smart Contract executes.**

 **The blockchain records.**

-**SolumTools observes and translates.**
+**SolumTools translates.**

 **SolumWorld shows the world.**

-**SolumView lets us look closer.**
+**SolumView lets us enter it.**

 And as the underlying state changes,